 As much as we may want to strive for perfection in the legal profession, all lawyers make legal mistakes.
 Bad or negligent lawyering is not limited to any particular practice area.
-Lawyers in all legal fields including employment and labor lawyers, sexual harassment lawyers, personal injury lawyers, and real estate attorneys make mistakes.
+Lawyers in all legal fields including employment discrimination lawyers, sexual harassment lawyers, personal injury lawyers, and real estate attorneys make mistakes.
 When a lawyer makes a legal mistake, it often results in a setback for his or her client and can even cause an unfavorable result in court.
 Due to these high stakes, it is always important for lawyers to check their work to ensure no mistake was made and correct any and all mistakes when they occur.

 At one point or another, every attorney has made a mistake at some point in his or her legal career.
 While novice lawyers tend to make the most mistakes, lawyers with years of experience can also make mistakes, whether they run a solo practice or work at a law firm.
 The following are some of the most common mistakes that occur across the legal profession:

 Mistakes Common Among New Attorneys (1st Through 3rd Year Associates)

 - Forgetting Who the Client Is: Young attorneys just entering the practice of law are more often than not trained to work for themselves.
 Throughout college and law school, the responsibility of a student is to yourself and your own development.
 As an attorney, your purpose has shifted.
 Your primary duty as an attorney is not to yourself, but to your client.
 What is best for you and your law firm in the short term is immaterial in the broader context of developing a reputation for doing what is best for your clients.